-Under new regulations, if an attachment order or garnishment is received by a bank, it must review the account to determine if direct deposits into the accounts include certain government assistance income, such as social security, veteran's benefits, and unemployment compensation.
-If direct deposits are made, the bank is prohibited from freezing the last two months of the government assistance deposits.
+If an attachment order or garnishment is received by a bank, it must review the account to determine if direct deposits into the accounts include certain government assistance income, such as Social Security and veteran's benefits.
+Other benefits covered by this rule include:

 The bottom line: Switch all government assistance payments to direct deposit.

-For example, if your state protects wages for head of household, it would be a good idea to set up a wage account and have all of the head of household's wages direct deposited into this account.
+For example, if your state protects wages for the head of household, it would be a good idea to set up a wage account and have all of the head of household's wages direct deposited into this account.
 If a creditor obtains an attachment order, you can easily show that the only money in the account came from the head of household's wages and have the funds quickly released.

 If you owe money to the bank that holds your savings or checking accounts and you fall behind on your payments, the bank has the right to set off the funds in your account against the debt.
 As long as you owe the money to the same bank that holds your accounts, it doesn't need to get a judgment or court order to do this.